 Controversial alliances open rifts in Prabowo presidential campaignBy Patrick Tibke Jun 11, 2014 12:48PM UTC

-An intriguing 10 days of presidential campaigning in Indonesia has culminated in mild disarray for Prabowo Subianto’s ‘red-and-white’ coalition as tensions emerged among senior members of the old general’s Gerindra party with just four weeks left until election day on July 9.
-The contention in question is the coalition’s nascent alliance with a grouping of violent thug organisations, particularly the Front Pembela Islam (Islamic Defenders Front, of FPI), which is well-known for attacks on Indonesia’s religious minorities and so-called tempat maksiat (places of vice or iniquity).
+An intriguing 10 days of presidential campaigning in Indonesia has culminated in mild disarray for Prabowo Subianto’s ‘red-and-white’ coalition, as tensions have emerged among senior members of the old general’s Gerindra party with just four weeks left until election day on July 9.
+The contention in question is the coalition’s nascent alliance with a grouping of violent thug organisations, particularly the Front Pembela Islam (Islamic Defenders Front, or FPI), which is well-known for its attacks on Indonesia’s religious minorities and so-called tempat maksiat (places of vice or iniquity).

-On Tuesday, May 27, at a meeting with FPI members and the group’s grand imam, Rizieq Shibab, Prabowo spoke of the need to “embrace all community organisations, including the FPI.”
-Just one week later, however, Prabowo was under pressure to give censure to the attacks in Yogyakarta, claiming that, “We [the ‘red-and-white’ coalition] do not justify violence of any sort, let alone unlawful attacks on [different] ethnicities, religions or other groups.”
-If this was true then we could expect to see Prabowo explicitly pulling out of his alliance with the FPI, but the embattled old general has stuck his newfound pact and merely tried limit the damage done to his campaign by shifting the blame onto the radicals themselves.
-On Thursday, June 5, for example, a spokesperson for the red-and-white coalition, Bara Hasibuan, told the media, “It wasn’t us looking for the support of the FPI, but it was they who came to a religious gathering to offer their support to Prabowo and Hatta.”
+On Tuesday May 27, at a meeting with FPI members and the group’s grand imam, Rizieq Shibab, Prabowo spoke of the need to “embrace all community organisations, including the FPI.”
+Just one week later, however, Prabowo was under pressure to denounce the attacks in Yogyakarta, claiming that, “We [the ‘red-and-white’ coalition] do not justify violence of any sort, let alone unlawful attacks on [different] ethnicities, religions or other groups.”
+If this was true, then we could expect to see Prabowo explicitly pulling out of his alliance with the FPI, but the beleaguered old general has stuck to his newfound pact and merely tried limit the damage done to his campaign by shifting the blame onto the radicals themselves.
+On Thursday June 5, for example, a spokesperson for the red-and-white coalition, Bara Hasibuan, told the media, “It wasn’t us looking for the support of the FPI, but it was they who came to a religious gathering to offer their support to Prabowo and Hatta.”

-Gerindra’s stance on Islamic fundamentalism and the violence which typically accompanies its advocates remains incredibly obscure, all the more so considering Hashim’s vocal rejection of any such alliance with the FPI.
-The only thing that we can say for sure is that Prabowo is looking ever more desperate to garner votes from all sources in the final stages of the campaign season, and is evidently willing to work with some of Indonesia’s most reviled Islamists in order to augment his chances of victory.
-As we have seen over the past week or so, however, such dangerous politicking could have serious unintended repercussions for Gerindra’s intra-party relations, and the fissures could well expand beyond Hashim and Fadli to other cadres much less senior in rank.
-In the coming days we will see how Prabowo attempts to patch this one up, lest he risk creating a rift between himself, his deputy chairman and his indispensible sibling bankroller, Hashim.
+Gerindra’s stance on Islamic fundamentalism and religious violence remains incredibly obscure, all the more so considering Hashim’s avowed rejection of any such alliance with the FPI.
+The only thing that we can say for sure is that Prabowo is looking even more desperate to garner votes from all sources in the final stages of the campaign season, and is evidently willing to work with some of Indonesia’s most reviled Islamists in order to augment his chances of victory.
+However, as we have seen over the past week or so, such dangerous politicking could have serious unintended consequences for Gerindra’s intra-party relations, and the fissures could well expand beyond Hashim and Fadli to other cadres much less senior in rank.
+In the coming days we will see how Prabowo attempts to patch this one up, lest he risk creating a rift between himself, his deputy chairman and his indispensable sibling bankroller, Hashim.